Accessibility Tools

 Risks and Complications

-Posterior tibialis tendon repair is a relatively safe procedure; however, as with any surgery, some risks and complications may occur, such as the following:
+Posterior tibial tendon repair is a relatively safe procedure; however, as with any surgery, some risks and complications may occur, such as the following:

 • Infection